-The trick is, you can’t do that in your head.
-Not when your life is threatened.
-This is one reason we’re looking again to psychedelics.
+The trick is, you can’t do that in your head: not when your life is threatened.
+This is one reason our culture is finally reconsidering psychedelics.
 We need something to change our minds.
 How can we see beyond the dire situation that we are in?
 How can we restore a sense of unity?
 How can we “remain calm?”

 It doesn’t necessarily take drugs.
 It can be yoga, meditation, somatic therapy — anything that gets us not out of our heads but back into our bodies, where the challenge really lies.
 All our addictions take us away from the body.
 But we have to stop hiding out in our heads.

-This article, or any speech or sermon, is not going to change your mind.
-Fight-or-flight is in the body.
+This article, or any speech or sermon, is not going to change your mind because fight-or-flight is mainly in the body.
 It’s not just psychological, it’s physiological.
 In the body is the problem and the solution.
 We need to occupy ourselves.

 If you knew this was all a dream, if you knew you were dreaming, what would you do?